jungerstein/mundolinguo/Gramatikoj/grammar-list-in-english/orthography.md

 1. Never use rendaku.

 1. Use archaic kana-dukapi.
 Write p- for h- sound amid and at end of a word.
-Keep uj, ŭe and uo.
+Keep uj, ŭe and ŭo.

 1. For the final letter, write s- for sa-gjau, c- for ta-gjau, z- for za-gjau, d- for da-gjau.